-The mission of the Educational Technology Support (ETS) unit is to support the design, development, and deployment of innovative teaching practices in the Faculty of Education.
+The Educational Technology Support (ETS) unit supports the design, development and deployment of innovative teaching practices in the Faculty of Education.

 firstname.lastname@example.org | 604.822.1831

 Natasha considers the direction the Faculty of Education will go in relation to innovation and good practices in teaching and learning approaches, in alignment with the strategic goals of the Faculty and of the University.
 She guides the rest of her team in supporting faculty and staff to enhance teaching and learning experiences, as well as planning and managing flexible educational initiatives.

 Mark is the Assistant Dean within the Professional Development & Community Engagement office, with a special focus on the ETS unit.
 One of his passions is mobilizing the remarkable research of UBC’s Faculty of Education in the service of children in British Columbia and around the world.
 Mark facilitates collaborative working relationships between the Faculty and the field for the development and provision of professional development programs for teachers.
 Mark works with the ETS office to guide and manage the objectives of the team in helping develop and implement innovative teaching practices within the Faculty of Education.

 Parm works with course developers to gain an understanding of student needs, the placement of a course within a program, and the overall course aims from an instructional perspective.
 She helps to create courses that support effective student learning experiences and aim to meet learning goals.
 Parm works mostly with faculty on the design/re-design and development of courses.